alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 $C

-##How much you’ll receive
+##How much you’ll get

-How much you’ll receive depends on whether it’s an ‘undifferentiated’ or ‘differentiated’ refund.
+How much you’ll get depends on whether it’s an ‘undifferentiated’ or ‘differentiated’ refund.

 ###Undifferentiated refunds